syncfusion-content/javascript-docs/js/api/ejRTE.md

 {:#members:toolslist}

-Specifies the list of groups and order of those groups to be displayed in the RTE toolbar.  toolsList property is used to get the root group order and tools property is used to get the inner order of the corresponding groups to  be displayed.
-When value is not specified, it gets its default display order and tools.
+Specifies the list of groups and order of those groups displayed in the RTE toolbar.
+The toolsList property is used to get the root group order and tools property is used to get the inner order of the corresponding groups displayed.
+When the value is not specified, it gets its default display order and tools.

 Default Value: